wangdi4/llvm/llvm/docs/Intel/XmainProcesses.rst

    customizations in xmain.
 #.
 Make sure all changes to community files are
    :ref:`properly marked <xmain-markups>` as Intel customizations.
 #.
+Make sure all changes related to non-public (secret) features are
+   :ref:`properly marked <secret-feature-guards>` as Intel features.
+#.
 Make sure behavioral changes in the compiler are adequately covered by
    :ref:`unit tests <unit-testing>`.
 #.
 Conduct a :ref:`code review <code-reviews>` using Gerrit and get +1 approval